olsson82/rivendellweb/README.md

 ## Translation
 [![Crowdin](https://badges.crowdin.net/rivendell-web-broadcast/localized.svg)](https://crowdin.com)

+My language is Swedish, so the english can be non correct, please report it.

 Contribute to the system and translate to your language.

+Go to [Crowdin](https://crowdin.com/project/rivendell-web-broadcast) and start translate.

 Base language is **English**

 Translated to:
-* Swedish
+* Swedish by Andreas Olsson